leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 5:

-Tell Rails when to use each environment.
+Next you'll need to tell rails when to use each environment.
 It is highly recommended to use different environments for development and production.

 For this example, you'll use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
 Since you want to use AWS for both development and production environments, you’ll need to update `config/storage.yml` to have two AWS environments: